 At the bottom of the gorge Jay panted and desperately felt his body.
+No bones broken.
 Two arms, two legs.
 He counted his fingers.
 “One, two, three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m not dreaming.
 I’m awake right now.”

 This only worried him.
-In dreams he could count beyond ten on his fingers to assure himself he was safe, but if he had ten fingers, he really was lost in a desert where the sky wasn’t even the right color.
+In dreams he could count beyond ten on his fingers to assure himself he was safe, but if he had ten fingers he was really lost in a desert where the sky wasn’t even the right color.

 The idea made him anxious and he decided to move.
 He stood and jogged up the Southern dune.
 He had to scramble on all fours as it steepened.
-Halfway up, the dune eclipsed a forty degree angle and his climbing made loose sand flow like a waterfall.
+Halfway up, the dune eclipsed a forty-degree angle and his climbing made loose sand flow like a waterfall.
 He had to crawl like a meticulous caterpillar.

 Jay noticed a sky-blue triangle on the mountainside.
 He squinted, deciding if its rounded curves were those an animal or if its sharp angles were man-made.

 The triangle widened.
 Sapphire wings unfolded.
 The shape rocketed skyward on a burst of steam.
 “What the hell?”
 Jay put his hands on his hips and watched the shape surpass the red mountain’s peak on a vapor-trail.
 When the sound of liftoff reached him it was a cannon-shot.
 He puzzled over the shape until he realized it was coming right for him.
 “Oh, shit!”